 National economic trends

-Seasonally adjusted output fell by 0.2 per cent in December 2016 from the month before.
-Adjusted for working days, output was 1.0 per cent higher than one year before.
-According to revised data, working-day adjusted output went up in November by 2.1 per cent (previously 1.6 per cent) from November 2015.
+Seasonally adjusted output fell by 0.7 per cent in August 2017 from the month before.
+Adjusted for working days, output was however 2.7 per cent higher than in August 2016.
+According to revised data, working-day adjusted output grew in July by 3.6 per cent (previously 3.1 per cent) from July 2016.

 The series of the Trend Indicator of Output are seasonally adjusted with the Tramo/Seats method.
 The latest observations of the series adjusted for seasonal and random variation (seasonally adjusted and trend series) become revised with new observations in seasonal adjustment methods.
 Revisions especially at turning points of economic trends may be significant, which should be taken into consideration when using seasonally adjusted and trend data.